lnt/cv/index.md

 Continued designing UI architecture for the world’s leading e-commerce product, designing complete UI architecture of travel ecosystem (Aertrip) , designing Online Logistics Platform (OLP) for Snapdeal and Fashion e-commerce.
 Around 3 years of exciting journey with a leading UI team of 8, went on accepting the next level challenge.

 Joined the fastest growing major Exchange Company in Kuwait with a challenge to keep existing business operations going along with building a scalable, multi-tenant, multichannel architecture for remittance services used by Kuwaiti residents.
+Ready for the next bigger challenge to make the difference :)

 <!--